 Group exercises organised with employees to develop an agile working policy.
 Discussions organised around the following points:

-- What are the drivers for us now?
+What are the drivers for us now?
+What are the positives for:

+o our people

-- What will make us do this in a way that works for:
+What will make us do this in a way that works for: our organisations?

-- o our people
+o our people What are the risks for:

-- o and organisations?
+and organisations? our people our organisations?

-- What are the practical considerations at:
+What are the practical considerations at:

-- organisational level
+organisational level

-- team level
+o team level

-- o employee level?
+employee level?